ibm-messaging/cphtestp/README.md

 To ensure the timestamps created when testing match those of your hostmachines, you can edit `/usr/share/containers/containers.conf` and set `tz=local` to ensure that the container runs within the same timezone as that of the hostmachine.

-When the testing is complete the final results will be posted to the docker logs and can be viewed in the normal way:
+When the testing is complete the final results will be posted to the container logs and can be viewed in the normal way:

 `docker logs <containerID>`